fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

 === "Output"
     ```
     ;; No result is obtained as the condition for WaitUntil.AllSuccess was not achieved.
-    ;; The Wire with a .distance-shot of 2 would fail the Assert check.
+    ;; The Wire with a .distance-shot of 2 would fail the Assert checks.
     ```

 === "SomeSuccess"